 It is believed, due to its strategic location Khandar Fort is one of the most inaccessible and invincible forts in Rajasthan.
 The fort is perched on a vertical hill with three entry gates and never lost a battle to its enemies in the past.

 - Distance from Jaipur: 205.8 km

 - Things to Do: Admire the artistry of impressive idols carved into the rocks or made from single stones that occupy the 7 temples of Khandar Fort.

 - Timings: 8 am – 6:30 pm

 8. Badnore Fort

 Badnore Fort is a seven-storied fort located on Bhilwara-Asind road.
 It is a popular tourist attraction and one among multiple forts near to Jaipur with a significant visitor footfall.
 The fort has served exclusively for defence purpose.
 Inside the fort, you will see two temples, prisons, stables, rooms with small windows for shooting the invaders and balconies.

 - Location: Bhilwara

 - Distance from Jaipur: 224.5 km

-- Things to Do: Admire the natural wonder of Pur Udan Chatri nearby; which is a rare natural occurrence of a large rock resting on a considerably smaller one; offering a beautiful view from a high vantage point.
+- Things to Do: Admire the natural wonder of Pur Udan Chatri nearby, a rare natural occurrence of a large rock resting on a considerably smaller one that also offers a beautiful view from a high vantage point.